MaximKudriavtsev/food-selector/README.md

 # food-selector
-The food selecto for you diet
+The food selector for you diet